pearllaw/UFC-Fighter-Stats-Web-Scraper/README.md

 ## Additional Work
 - Raw data collected and exported as .csv files were loaded into R for data cleaning.
 Refer to data_cleaning.R for full code.
-- Data exploration and insights are summarized [here](http://rpubs.com/pearllaw/ufcdatavisualization){:target="_blank"}.
+- Data exploration and insights are summarized <a href="http://rpubs.com/pearllaw/ufcdatavisualization" target="_blank">here</a>.
 Refer to visualizations folder for full code.